goabstract/abstract-sdk/docs/abstract-api.md

 #### LayerBorder

-Can be either one of these objects:
+Can be either one of these border types:

 - [LayerBorderSolid](#layerbordersolid)
 - [LayerBorderGradient](#layerbordergradient)